GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 |---|---|
 | a) ![C2 2010 Accuracy](/_files/land_cover/c2_l3-13.png) | b) ![C3 2010 Accuracy](/_files/land_cover/c3_l3-14.png) |

 *Table 6*.
-Classification metrics of collection 2 (*a*) and collection 3 (*b*) for the year 2010.
+Classification metrics of Collection 2 (*a*) and Collection 3 (*b*) in the year 2010, using the validation points as ground truth.

+The ``Macro-Average`` is the unweighted mean of each metric calculated independently for all classes.
+Each class contributes equally, regardless of its frequency in the dataset.
+It should be interpreted as "unbiased" due to the highly skewed nature of the validation points.

+The ``Weighted-Average`` is the average of each metric weighted by the support (TP + FN; i.e., True Positives and False Negatives) for each class.
+The weight reflects the proportion of each class in the "Truth" such that more frequent classes have a greater impact on the overall average.

 ![C2 2010 Matrix](/_files/land_cover/c2_l3-15.png)

 *Table 7*.
-Confusion matrix: Collection 2 predictions vs. Validation Points for 2010.
+Confusion matrix: Collection 2 predictions vs. validation points for 2010.

 ![C3 2010 Matrix](/_files/land_cover/c3_l3-16.png)

 *Table 8*.
-Confusion matrix: Collection 3 predictions vs. Validation Points for 2010.
+Confusion matrix: Collection 3 predictions vs. validation points for 2010.

 **Validation Points 2015**